DuendeInexistente/Cirque/ShortStories/thief.md

  "You can't do that!"

 The thief didn't care about this...
 Were they hallucinating?
 No, they couldn't be.
 They ran on attempting to avoid the guards.
 More flooded streets!
 They twirled their hoof, doing a magician's trick to spawn a can out of their hammerspace, and sprayed a thick white gel on their boots.
-Now whey slid on the water as if it was ice, and the thief skated away hoping to regain as much distance as possible.
+Now whey slid on the water as if it was ice, and the thief skated away accross Landly hoping to regain as much distance as possible.

 *Water.* Looking up would've been suspicious, but they looked at the water instead.
 The moon reflected on it...
 And a dark pegasus gliding silently, blotting out stars in his advance.